-The Banking, Financial Services, and Insurance (BFSI) sector operates under a demanding environment, bound by strict regulatory compliance, massive data volumes, and an absolute necessity for customer trust.
+The Banking, Financial Services, and Insurance (BFSI) sector operates in a demanding environment, bound by strict regulatory compliance, massive data volumes, and an absolute requirement for customer trust.

 What is a BFSI CRM?